domhofmann/khaki/README.md

-Shorthand language for iOS development, compiles to Objective-C
+A shorthand language for iOS development.

+This:

 ```coffee
 # variable assignment and autoreleased constructor